bpmn-io/bpmn.io/src/blog/2018/012-bpmnlint.md

 ```

 Then, we need to adjust our configuration to use the `emoji-label-required` rule.
-Since is not a built-in rule, we prefix it with it's plugin name (in this case `playground`):
+Since is not a built-in rule, we prefix it with its plugin name (in this case `playground`):

 ```json
 {